-Whichever wins, I always leave the bookstore or the library with a smile of my face because I just added more knowledge to my life.
-In the end I did leave the bookstore with Nietzsche, a biography of James Joyce, the collected poems of William Butler Yeats, a book by James Plunkett about the Lockout in 1913 and a book about the Easter Rising in 1916.
+Whichever wins, I always leave the bookstore or the library with a smile on my face because I just added more knowledge to my life.
+In the end, I did exit the bookstore with Nietzsche, a biography of James Joyce, the collected poems of William Butler Yeats, a book by James Plunkett about the Lockout in 1913 and a book about the Easter Rising in 1916.

 Love for me?

 A house filled with books, and perhaps a man who buys me all the books I ever want.
 When I can’t get the latter, I will happily settle for the first.

 If you loved this post, please check out these posts about books and/or writing also:

 - Writing, a quiet observation

 - The virtue of books

 - Book lovers, unite!

 - Welcome to the book fetish club!

 - Books, great medicine!